 I was not having my best day, I was missing my family back in Chile and feeling a bit low.

-The man came in to the store, looking for a new mobile phone, he was in his late fifties or early sixties.
+The man came into the store, looking for a new mobile phone, he was in his late fifties or early sixties.
 He was thin, his voice was low, almost whispering, and his eyes were red, like if he had smoked weed or something.
 He looked a little bit lost, a little bit sick to me, but I served him as best as I could.

 He had an old phone but he didn't know how to use it, and he did not know what he wanted either, so I asked him a few questions and I showed him a couple of options.
 He just wanted to "download an app" to go surfing and be able to take good photos.
 He did not know his Apple ID or password and he asked me to do everything for him, he just did not want to learn and I was feeling a bit frustrated.